swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 When a report is received, any one of the Code of Conduct committee members will reply to the reporter to confirm receipt.
 This reply will be sent within 24 hours of the incident being reported, and the CoCc will strive to respond much more quickly than that.

 For details about what the incident report should contain, see the [Incident Reporting Guidelines](#).
 If a report does not contain enough information, the committee will attempt to obtain all relevant information to resolve the incident.
-The committee is empowered to act on the behalf of The Carpentries in contacting any individuals involved, unless this is not requested by the reporter. **Protecting the safety of the reporter is the priority in any incident report or review.** The committee is also empowered to act if any of its members become aware of ongoing behavior that, taken as a whole over a long time period, is inappropriate.
+The committee is empowered to act on the behalf of The Carpentries in contacting any individuals involved, unless this is not requested by the reporter. **Protecting the safety of the reporter is the priority in any incident report or review.** The committee is also empowered to act if any of its members become aware of ongoing behaviour that, taken as a whole over a long time period, is inappropriate.

 ##### Incident Response Assessment